misiekofski/docker-for-testers/1_running_mysql_in_docker/readme.md

 docker rm test-mysql
 ```

-7. And run it properly, this time detached and with redirected ports (as docker has it's own network we need to map ports).
-If you do this without it, it won't work.
+7. And now to run it properly:
 ```posh
 docker run -p 3306:3306 --detach --name=test-mysql --env="MYSQL_ROOT_PASSWORD=mypassword" mysql
 ```
+- -d is for detached run (that means run it and leave the docker image back to console)
+- -p is for mapping ports (as docker has it's own network we need to map ports).

+If you do this without mapping ports you won't be able to connect to localhost (and would need to find docker IP which on windows 10 will be: 10.0.75.2 - but then root must login from localhost because mysql demands it by default)

 8. Now you can open MySQL Workbench or HeidiSQL and try connect to database: